Brooksville, Florida: 19th century

 Fort DeSoto, established in 1840 to give protection to settlers from Native Americans, was located at the northeastern edge of present-day Brooksville on Croom Road about one-half-mile east of U.S. Highway 41.
 The fort was also a trading post and a regular stop on the Concord stagecoach line which ran from Palatka to Tampa.

 The fort was built on top of a heavy bed of limestone, which was unknown of at the time.
 This made it difficult to obtain water, causing the location to be abandoned.

-On September 12, 1842, Seminole Indians attacked the McDaniel party which was riding near the settlement known as "Chocochatti" or "Chocachatti", south of Brooksville, killing Mrs. Charlotte Crum (née Winn/Wynn; 1792–1842).
+On September 12, 1842, during the Second Seminole War, the McDaniel party was attacked riding near the Seminole settlement known as "Chocochatti" or "Chocachatti", south of Brooksville, killing Mrs. Charlotte Crum (née Winn/Wynn; 1792–1842).

 Brooksville was settled in 1845 by four families: the Howell family which settled the northern part of town; the Mays family which settled the eastern part of town; the Hale family on the west; and the Parsons family on the south.
 In the early 1840s the population shifted about 3 mi to the south, where a settlement formed by the Hope and Saxon families became known as Pierceville.
 About this time, another community about 2 mi northwest of Pierceville, named Melendez, was formed.

 In 1850 a post office was established at Melendez, which in 1855 was listed as the Capital of Benton County, now Hernando County.
 In 1854 it was replaced by a post office at Pierceville.
 Both towns were situated in the area that would become Brooksville.

 In 1856, the town of Brooksville was established by the merger of the towns of Melendez and Pierceville and served as the county seat of Hernando County.
 The name was chosen to honor Preston Brooks, a congressman who had caned abolitionist Senator Charles Sumner nearly to death in 1856 on the floor of the Senate after Sumner gave an anti-slavery speech and disparaged Brooks' uncle, Senator Andrew Butler.

 The Pierceville post office was renamed Brooksville in 1871.
 The city of Brooksville was incorporated on October 13, 1880.

 A study of lynchings recorded in Hernando County in the late 19th and early 20th centuries revealed it had one of the highest per capita rates of violence against blacks in the United States.
 In Brooksville, the county seat, several African-Americans were killed in the 1870s and 1920s.
 Arthur St. Clair, a community leader, was murdered in 1877 after he presided over an interracial marriage.
 After the murder, the investigation was stymied by local actions to prevent bringing to justice the white men accused in his killing.

 Around 1885, there was a brief uprising by blacks, three of whom were killed and many others wounded by whites.